ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 To give an idea how GitHub is popular within open source community, it is sufficient to say that GBIF itself is, coding speaking, a GitHub account with 117 repositories responsible of all functionalities GBIF is capable of.
 A visit of the [GBIF account on GitHub](https://github.com/gbif) is surely worthwile.
 And this blog, actually, is nothing else than a GitHub repository called [roweb2](https://github.com/ropensci/roweb2) held by [rOpenSci](https://github.com/ropensci) GitHub account!

 So, join the GitHub community first, by making your own GitHub account.
 You can then _fork_ the recipe: by forking you will create a copy of the repository on your account and you can start customizing it as needed.
 Go to our wiki [GitHub page](https://github.com/trias-project/checklist-recipe/wiki/GitHub) to set up the very first steps in the world of version control.
+Rather than explaining how you can use the Checklist recipe - [we've documented this in a wiki](https://github.com/trias-project/checklist-recipe/wiki/Getting-started) - we'd like to highlight some of the tools and techniques we discovered in developing it.

 ## Cookiecutter data science